One of the worst predicaments a website owner can find themselves in is to be on the wrong side of the law.

-As the digital economy continues to grow at such a fast pace and the rules of the game constantly change, it’s absolutely vital to stay on top of what’s going on and to make sure that your website remains compliant with all laws and regulations, especially if having a digital presence plays a significant part in your overall business strategy.
+As digital business continues to grow at such a fast pace and the rules of the game keep changing, it’s absolutely vital to stay on top of what’s happening and ensure that your website remains compliant, especially if your web presence is a fundamental factor in your overall business strategy.

-New laws introduced in 2014 that regulate how businesses promote advertising on their websites state that if you promote anything on your website for profit, then you must follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection departments, such as the US-based Better Business Bureau, also known as BBB.
-Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 to regulate how businesses promote advertising on their websites state that if you plan to promote anything on your website for profit, you will need to follow certain disclosure guidelines to prevent enforceable orders being issued against you by consumer protection departments, such as the BBB, or Better Business Bureau.
+Do a search online for “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.

-- Any form of advertising, like contextual advertising
+- Any kind of advertising, including Google AdWords

 - Retarget Marketing